Common Impersonal Expressions in Spanish with the Subjunctive and More

 Now, you can use all that information to learn everything you want about Spanish impersonal expressions.

-Very simply put, an impersonal verb is one that only exists in the third person singular and it is almost never accompanied by an expressed subject.
+An impersonal verb is one that only exists in the third person singular and it is almost never accompanied by an expressed subject.

 “It is raining.”
 (Yes!
 This is an impersonal sentence.
 What exactly is “it”?
 What is doing the action of raining?
 Nothing and no one!
 It is just raining!)